Variational Dirac-Coulomb explicitly correlated computations for atoms and molecules: Dirac--Coulomb Hamiltonian and Dirac-spinor for two particles

 To optimize the non-linear parameters, we minimize the energy (obtained by diagonalization) of the selected (ground or excited) physical state in the spectrum.
-In contrast to the non-relativistic case, the physical ground-state energy is not the lowest-energy state of the `bare' (unprojected) DC Hamiltonian, lower-energy, often called `positronic' or `negative-energy' states also appear in the spectrum, hence, the electronic ground-state will be described by one of the excited states of the eigenvalue equation.
-Moreover, due to the Brown--Ravenhall disease \cite{brownInteractionTwoElectrons1951,karwowskiDiracOperatorIts2016}, the electronic ground-state appears among the finite-basis representation of the electron-positron continuum states.
+In contrast to the non-relativistic case, the physical ground-state energy is not the lowest-energy state of the `bare' (unprojected) DC Hamiltonian, lower-energy, often called `positronic' or `negative-energy' states also appear in the spectrum, hence, the electronic ground state is described by one of the excited states of the eigenvalue equation.
+Moreover, due to the Brown--Ravenhall disease \cite{brownInteractionTwoElectrons1951,karwowskiDiracOperatorIts2017}, the electronic ground state appears among the (finite-basis representation of the) electron-positron continuum states.
 In finite-basis computations and for small nuclear charge numbers, the electronic states are often found to be well separated from the positronic states and only a few positron-electron states `contaminate' the electronic spectrum.
-In this case, selection of the electronic states is possible according to a threshold energy that can be estimated as an energy value near the non-relativistic energy.
-We list the computed `bare' DC energies in the Supplementary Material (Tables~S1--S4), but we consider them only as technical, computational details, since the bare DC Hamiltonian is projected, and then, diagonalized to obtain the physically relevant no-pair energies \emph{e.g.,} the ground state as the lowest no-pair energy.
+In this case, selection of the electronic states is possible based on a threshold energy that can be estimated by a value near (lower than) the non-relativistic energy.
+We list the computed `bare' DC energies in the Supplementary Material (Tables~S1--S4), but we consider them only as technical, computational details.
+The bare DC Hamiltonian is projected, and then, diagonalized to obtain the physically relevant results, \emph{e.g.,} the ground state energy as the lowest no-pair energy.